 Permanent Total Disability Compensation

 We hope this does not happen to you, but sometimes a work injury is so severely disabling that you are entitled to receive payments at your TTD rate and medical care for the rest of your life.
-Injuries that entitle you to these benefits include:

-- Certain losses of multiple body parts,
+- Certain losses of multiple body parts

-- Certain spinal injuries involving severe paralysis,
+- Certain spinal injuries involving severe paralysis

-- Certain head/brain injuries that cause permanent disturbances,
+- Certain head/brain injuries that cause permanent disturbances

-- Second-degree burns over at least 33% of the body.
+- Second-degree burns over at least 33% of the body

 Basically, if your injury prevents you from returning to suitable employment, your employer needs to compensate you.

 If your work injury caused disfigurement, compensation could be included in your permanent partial disability payments, or your disfigurement could entitle you to as much as $20,000 in additional compensation.

 Child support obligations, Medicare rules, Social Security benefits, or unemployment benefits could reduce your settlement amount or restrict how you spend the money.

-Contact an Attorney for a Successful Negotiation
+Contact Our Workers’ Compensation Attorneys for a Successful Negotiation

 We have more than 30 years of combined experience, and we get results.
 Contact us online or call us at 980-222-0135 for a free consultation.